 One of my favorite go-to family gatherings foods is deviled eggs.
 They’re easy to make and take only a few minutes to get ready, super simple to serve, and they ALWAYS get gobbled up!

-While I’m pretty sure that everyone knows someone, who makes and has an extraordinary recipe for delicious deviled eggs, making them in new ways that are un-traditional has peaked my creativity in the kitchen these days.
+While I’m pretty sure that everyone knows someone who makes and has an extraordinary recipe for delicious deviled eggs, making them in new ways that are un-traditional has piqued my creativity in the kitchen these days.

 This recipe came about when we were trying to use up opened jars of condiments and pickled stuff in the refrigerator.
-Among the jars were some of the homemade jalapeno peppers that I had canned from jalapenos grown in my busy little garden.
-Read more about my busy little garden in the post Cool is Cucumber Mint Salad.
+Among the jars were some homemade jalapeno peppers I had canned.
+You can read more about my busy little garden in the post Cool is Cucumber Mint Salad.

-When I’m making hard-boiled eggs, I don’t know that I’ve ever actually timed the boiling.
+When making hard-boiled eggs, I don’t know that I’ve ever actually timed the boiling.
 I must live under a lucky star because I’ve never ended up with what I would describe as dry-chalky eggs.
-But I have had times when the yolks have been over-cooked when they end up with a weird greenish halo surrounding the yellow center.
+But I have had times when the yolks have been over-cooked when the yolks end up with a weird greenish halo surrounding the yellow center.

-With all that off my chest and out in the open, I do have pretty good luck hard-boiling eggs (MOST of the time).
+With all that off my chest and out in the open, I have good luck with hard-boiling eggs (MOST of the time).
 The way I’ve done it for years is quite simple.

 I start with cold water in a deep saucepan, place eggs straight from the refrigerator into the pan, and cover them with a minimum of 1-inch of the cold water.
 After the pan goes on the stove, I turn the heat to high until the water boils rapidly (this step usually takes 15-17 minutes).
 I’m always amid other preparations, so at this point, I turn off the heat and let the eggs sit for a bit in hot water.
 When I remember that they’re still in the water, I drain the water off and fill the pan with cold water.
 We live in the country and have an artesian well, so our water is icy cold from the tap.
 Then I’ll crack all the eggs on their sides and place them back into the cold water for a few minutes until I start peeling.

-If you are obsessed with learning how to make perfect hard-boiled eggs check out the video below from Allrecipes, they have a great video that’s simple and straight forward about how to do it.
+If you are obsessed with learning how to make perfect hard-boiled eggs check out the video below from Allrecipes, they have a great video that’s simple about how to do it.

 Let me know if you try this recipe for Jalapeno Deviled Eggs.
 If you try them, I’d love to hear what you think!
 Let me know in the comments section below.
 Your feedback means a bunch. ♥